akhinos/cf4k8s-networking/README.md

 **ksniff**

 [ksniff](https://github.com/eldadru/ksniff) is a tool that injects a statically linked tcpdump binary into a running pod.
 It allows to tap into the pod traffic directly and streams the live capture into a local wireshark.
-Alternatively it can dump tpc traffic into a pcap file.
+Alternatively it can dump tcp traffic into a pcap file.

 When using ksniff on CF apps you will stumble over the issue that CF pods are non-privileged.
 Therefore, the injected tcpdump will not be able to capture any traffic.